tyleretters/nor.the-rn.info/collections/_posts/2020-04-23-the-covid-19-pandemic-day-44.md

 I see several possible futures.

-1. Restaurant, travel, and all adjacent industries never really recover; the rich get richer while austerity blues and Soylent lines for the rest of us; it is never really quite safe to leave your domicile ever again but then again maybe it never was?
+1. Restaurant, travel, and all adjacent industries never really recover; the rich get richer while it's austerity blues and Soylent lines for the rest of us; it's never quite safe to leave your domicile ever again but then again maybe it never was?
-2. Eventual economic recovery and return to some species of normalcy but featuring even more hyper-polarized societal fault lines (e.g. Western States Pact) plus eco-cyberpunk HazMat fashion startups are to the 2020s what the internet was to the 2010s.
+2. Eventual economic recovery and return to some species of normalcy but featuring even more hyper-polarized societal fault lines (e.g. Western States Pact) plus eco-cyberpunk hazmat fashion startups are to the 2020s what the internet was to the 2010s.
 3. Contact tracing surveillance-industrial bio-shrapnel autocracy.
 4. Slow rolling cataclysms, the Gibsonian jackpot, harried rumors, one day the internet doesn't work, fade-to-black.